METS-Programme/ugandaemr-usermanual/upgrading.md

 1. Copy the backup file to the upgrade folder
 2. Rename the backup file to database (or datatabase.sql if the file extension is shown)
-3. Double click the upgrade database, and wait for some time as a black window is displayed.
+3. Double click the upgradedatabase file, and wait for some time as a black window is displayed.
 ![Upgrade waiting for execution](images/upgrade/upgrade_waiting_for_script_to_execute.png)

 ![Upgrade Successful](images/upgrade/upgrade_successful.png)